microsoft/Rexl/docs/UserGuide/Sections/02-TypesAndValues.md

 where the field names `Item`, `Name`, and `Age` are **_implicit_**.
 The name `Addr` must be specified explicitly since it differs from `HomeAddr`.

-This could also be written sing the `as` form for the final field specification,
+This could also be written using the `as` form for the final field specification,
 ```
 ForEach(Item:MyTable, { Item, Name, Item.Age, Item.HomeAddr as Addr })
 ```